astoanne/dockerize_jupyter_notebook/README.md

 RUN pip install -r requirements.txt
 ```

-which uses the base image, and copies all files into our container
+which uses the base image, and copies all files into our container.

 ## Build the Dockerfile